How to Paint Polyamide 3D Prints: Master Artist Shares His Knowledge

 Many hours go into painting a sculpture.
 Every detail takes time and dedication.
 The eyes can take up to several hours of work just to get the right expression.
 The texture of the skulls are painted in many layers as well.
 The surface of an old bone or skull is covered with little specks, dirt and discoloration.
 It is a meticulous job to paint this effect.
 When the sculpture is finished I sign it and place it under an antique glass dome.

-9. Which advice would you give to new sculptors and 3D designers?
+9. What advice would you give to new sculptors and 3D designers?

 10. For readers who prefer 2D animation, can you tell us how you use 3D sculpting software to create 2D digital paintings?
 Are your paintings renders, or do you also paint over those?